Personal Independence Payment (PIP)

 Support if you receive DLA and are affected by PIP

-Measures are in place to support you if you currently receive DLA and are financially worse off after you have been assessed for PIP.
+Measures are in place to support you if you get DLA and are financially worse off after you have been assessed for PIP.

-There are three categories of Supplementary Payments for PIP.
-You can only receive a PIP Supplementary Payment for one category at any one time.
+There are three categories of supplementary payments for PIP.
+You can only get a PIP supplementary payment for one category at any one time.

-If you do not qualify for PIP after your assessment and lodge an appeal, a Supplementary Payment may be provided, equal to your DLA payment, until your appeal is heard and a decision is made.
-Supplementary Payments will be available until March 2020.
+If you do not qualify for PIP after your assessment and lodge an appeal, a supplementary payment may be given, equal to your DLA payment, until your appeal is heard and a decision is made.

-If you do not qualify for PIP but can show that your disability or illness is as a result of a Northern Ireland conflict related injury, you may be entitled to a Supplementary Payment.
-You must have received between four and seven or more points in your PIP assessment to be considered.
-A Supplementary Payment would be paid for up to one year, until March 2020.
+If you do not qualify for PIP but can show that your disability or illness is as a result of a Northern Ireland conflict-related injury, you may be entitled to a supplementary payment.
+You must have received between four and seven points in your PIP assessment to be considered.
+A supplementary payment would be paid for up to one year.

-If after your assessment you do not qualify for PIP or do not qualify at the same rate as you were receiving under DLA, this could affect certain additions known as Disability Premiums which are included in some other benefits you may be receiving such as, Jobseeker’s Allowance, Employment and Support Allowance, Income Support or Pension Credit.
+If, after your assessment, you do not qualify for PIP or do not qualify at the same rate as you were receiving under DLA, this could affect certain additions known as 'disability premiums'.
+These are included in some other benefits you may be receiving such as, Jobseeker’s Allowance, Employment and Support Allowance, Income Support or Pension Credit.

-If you are impacted in this way you will receive a Supplementary Payment to cover this loss for up to one year until March 2020.
+If you are impacted in this way you will receive a supplementary payment to cover this loss for up to one year.

-You will no longer be entitled to Carer’s Allowance or Carer’s Premium if the person getting DLA, who you currently provide care for, doesn’t qualify for PIP after their assessment.
-However, in these circumstances a Supplementary Payment will be paid to you for up to one year, until March 2020.
+You will no longer be entitled to Carer’s Allowance or Carer’s Premium if the person getting DLA, who you care for, doesn’t qualify for PIP after their assessment.
+However, in these circumstances a supplementary payment will be paid to you for up to one year.

-You do not need to apply for a Supplementary Payment.
-Further information can be found at the following page:
+You do not need to apply for a supplementary payment.
+There is more information on the following page: